-How does Aquarion protect your drinking water?
+How Aquarion protects your drinking water

 Aquarion Water Company's commitment to providing the highest quality water is evidenced by our regular inspection of homes, businesses, farms and other sites that could pollute water supplies.
 We also review new land development projects for impact on water quality.
-In total, we conduct more than 7,855 water quality tests annually.
-We use the best water treatment and filtration technology and continue to invest in our water systems' infrastructure to improve your water security and quality of your water.
+In total, we conduct more than 6,000 water quality tests annually.
+We use the best water treatment and filtration technology and continue to invest in our water systems' infrastructure to improve your water security and quality.